 Passive Web3 investors can invest in Metaverse ETFs such as Roundhill Ball Metaverse ETF (METV) as well.

-Let’s look at the types of passive Web3 investments.
+To have a better idea for investing in web3, let’s look at the types of passive Web3 investments.

 Types Of Passive Web3 Investments